 Dogs can still feel discomfort and irritation in their mouth after biting into something spicy.
 If they swallow spicy food, it can cause an upset stomach that can result in vomiting or diarrhea.

 Along with spiciness, a lot of spicy food contains other ingredients that are harmful to dogs.
 For example, hot sauces can contain garlic powder or onion powder, which are toxic to dogs.
 Other unsafe herbs and spices commonly found in spicy food include bay leaves and mustard powder.

 What to Do If Your Dog Eats Spicy Food

 Even the most watchful and responsible dog owner can still encounter an incident where a clever dog sneaks in a bite of spicy food.
 If you notice or suspect that your dog has eaten something spicy, contact your veterinarian right away.

-Even if your dog may not show any signs of discomfort, he or she could eventually develop symptoms of gastrointestinal upset.
+Even if your dog may not show any signs of discomfort, they could eventually develop signs of gastrointestinal upset.
 You’ll also want to call your veterinarian because the food can contain other harmful ingredients.

 When you call your veterinarian, make sure to have specific information on hand.
 Ingredient lists can be helpful in determining exactly what your dog ingested.
 It’s also helpful to provide information on the amount of food your dog ate.

 Depending on the level of spice and ingredients your dog ingested, you may just have to monitor their condition for the next several days or take your dog to your veterinarian.
 In cases of poisoning, you’ll have to drive your dog to emergency care.

 Timing is of the essence when it comes to ingesting food.
 So, don’t hesitate to contact your veterinarian.
 It’s always better to be safe than sorry.